nvoinov/grunt-remove/README.md

 # grunt-remove

-> Remove directory and files
+> GruntJS plugin for remove directory and files

 ## Getting Started
 This plugin requires Grunt `~0.4.1`